Ron67-png/Case-Study/EthicalReflectionAndImprovements.md

 * __Educate users__ about data privacy, cybersecurity and online risks which will support people to protect themselves and reduce the impact of fake news.

-* __Continue to improve and monitor__ AI tools are important as technology continues to advance and new ethical risk arise.
+* __Continue to improve and monitor__ AI tools  which are important as technology continues to advance and new ethical risk arise.